auth0/docs/articles/native-platforms/ios-objc/05-linking-accounts.md

 ### 1. Setting up

-For this tutorial we are going to use the Auth0 Toolkit, and import the toolkit (that is writen in Swift) into our Objective C project.
+For this tutorial we are going to use the Auth0 Toolkit, and import the toolkit (that is writen in Swift) into our Objective-C project.
 All the necessary steps for this are covered on the [Custom Login](02-custom-login.md) tutorial.

 ### 2. Getting your second token

 To link two user profiles, you need to be signed in with the user you want to use as your primary profile, the one you want to merge the other user into.
-Once you're signed in, you need to show the login for the second user profile, and for this you have two options.
+Once you're signed in, you need to show the login for the second user profile, for which you have two options.

 #### i.
 Use Lock